Updated August 9, 2021

 Vitamin D is best known for its role in promoting strong bones, but this is just one of its many important functions.
-It’s also important for a healthy immune system, heart health, and muscular function.
+It’s also important for muscular function and a healthy immune and cardiovascular system.

-In fact, some research suggests vitamin D may protect against certain types of cancers (1).
+Some research even suggests that vitamin D may protect against certain types of cancers (1).

-Vitamin D can be naturally made in your body through the exposure to sunlight.
+Your body can naturally make vitamin D through exposure to sunlight.
 This is why vitamin D is commonly referred to as the “sunshine vitamin.”

 The general rule of thumb is that five to 30 minutes of sun exposure between 10 AM and 3 PM at least twice a week to the face, arms, legs, or back is sufficient to meet your vitamin D needs.